Office of Special Counsel for Immigration Related Unfair Employment Practices, Civil Rights Division, Department of Justice.

 5. An abstract of the full proposal, not to exceed one page.

-6. A program narrative of not more than fifteen (15) double-spaced typed pages that clearly and specifically demonstrates how the applicant meets each of the four (4) elements set forth as selection criteria, above.
+6. A program narrative of not more than fifteen (15) double-spaced typed pages that includes the following:

-7. A proposed budget outlining all direct and indirect costs for personnel, fringe benefits, travel, supplies, subcontracts, and a short narrative justification of each budgeted line item cost.
-If an indirect cost rate is used in the budget, then a copy of a current fully executed agreement between the Start Printed Page 9598applicant and the cognizant federal agency must accompany the budget.
+7. A proposed budget outlining all direct and indirect costs for personnel, fringe benefits, travel, equipment, supplies, subcontractors, and a short narrative justification of each budgeted line item cost.
+If an indirect cost rate is used in the budget, then a copy of a current fully executed agreement between the applicant and the cognizant Federal agency must accompany the budget.

-Program budgets must include the travel, lodging and other expenses necessary for not more than two program staff members to attend the mandatory OSC grantee training (2 days) that will be held in Washington, DC by the end of September 2006.
+Program budgets must include the travel, lodging and other expenses necessary for not more than two program staff members to attend the mandatory OSC grantee training (2 days) held in Washington, DC at the beginning of the grant period (late Autumn).

-8. Copies of resumes of the professional staff proposed in the budget.
+8. Copies of resumes of the professional staff proposed in budget.

-Application forms may be obtained by writing or telephoning: U.S. Department of Justice, Civil Rights Division, Office of Special Counsel for Immigration Related Unfair Employment Practices, 950 Pennsylvania Avenue, NW., Washington, DC 20530.
+Application forms may be obtained by writing or telephoning: U.S. Department of Justice, Civil Rights Division, Office of Special Counsel for Immigration Related Unfair Employment Practices, 950 Pennsylvania Avenue NW., Washington, DC 20530.
 Tel.
 (202) 616-5594, or (202) 616-5525 (TDD for the hearing impaired).
-This announcement and the required forms will also appear on the World Wide Web at: http://www.usdoj.gov/crt/osc.
-In order to facilitate handling, please do not use covers, binders or tabs.Start Signature
+This announcement and the required forms will also appear on the World Wide Web at www.usdoj.gov/crt/osc/ In order to facilitate handling, please do not use covers, binders or tabs.Start Signature

-Deputy Special Counsel for Immigration-Related Unfair Employment Practices.
+Special Counsel for Immigration, Related Unfair Employment Practices.